 To clean the body of your RV, rinse it down with water.
 For the body or walls of the RV, it works best to clean in 5ft x 5ft sections.
 After rinsing the body with water, apply your cleaning product to the body.
-Since most RVs are made of the same material all around, you will more than likely be able to use the same products used on your roof.
+Since most RVs are made of the same material all around, you will more than likely be able to use the same products as on your roof.
 Then use a soft-bristle brush to scrub away any dirt from the body.
 A brush with an attachable pole will come in handy to safely and easily clean higher areas.
 After each section is complete, rinse it off with a hose.

 Step 4: Wash the Wheels

 Cleaning the wheels of an RV is similar to cleaning them on a regular car.
 Make sure you get the appropriate cleaner for the material you will be washing.
 After that, simply spray your wheels with the cleaner and scrub your tires with a foam sponge in circular motions until clean.
-In addition, some drivers use a rubber dressing to protect your tires from the rays of the sun.
+In addition, some drivers use a rubber dressing to protect the tires from the rays of the sun.